 Crown entity companies and Public Finance Act 1989 Schedule 4A companies

 3.59 Crown entity companies are 100 percent owned by the Crown.
 Public Finance Act 1989 Schedule 4A companies must be more than 50 percent (and can be up to 100 percent) owned by the Crown.

 3.60 The expectations of Crown entity companies and Public Finance Act 1989 Schedule 4A companies vary in accordance with their constitution, strategic direction, and performance expectations.
 Crown entity companies are subject to the accountability regime set out in the Crown Entities Act 2004.
 Public Finance Act 1989 Schedule 4A companies are subject to Part 5AAA of the Public Finance Act 1989, which applies select provisions of the Crown Entities Act 2004 to all Public Finance Act 1989 Schedule 4A companies as though they were Crown entity companies.

 3.61 The role of the shareholding Ministers is prescribed in the Crown Entities Act 2004 (in the case of Public Finance Act 1989 Schedule 4A companies, to the extent applicable).
 Their functions include:

 - if applicable, approving the exercise of key financial powers (such as lending, borrowing, and guarantees) and directing payment of surpluses;

 - reviewing the company's operations and performance and requesting information;

 - monitoring performance; and

-3.55Most state-owned enterprises are subject to ministerial direction as to the content of the company's statement of corporate intent and the amount of dividend payable, in accordance with section 13 of the State-Owned Enterprises Act.
+3.64 Most state-owned enterprises are subject to ministerial direction as to certain aspects of the content of the company's statement of corporate intent and the amount of dividend payable, in accordance with section 13 of the State-Owned Enterprises Act 1986.